 CONAN: So is the alternative.

-ANN: Well, I - like I said, this is all so very recent, and I basically was not surprised by what the doctor told me, but it still comes as a shock, and what do I do now?
+ANN: Well, I - like I said, this is just very - so very recent, and I basically was not surprised by what the doctor told me.
+But it still comes as a shock, and what do I do now?

-GUBAR: Yeah, I think it will depend so much on the kind of chemicals they're going to prescribe, and you know, your reaction to them.
+GUBAR: Yeah, I think it will depend so much on the kind of chemicals they're going to prescribe and your - you know, your reaction to them.
 There have been - there has been some headway in relieving side-effects of some chemos.
 So perhaps they can come up with a protocol that you can take.
 Perhaps not.
 It's a very complicated decision, and I feel for you.

 ANN: Thank you.